 The Clyde Arc, which links Pacific Quay with Finnieston and was the first new Clyde bridge in 30 years, opened in 2006.
 The City Council kept the name a closely guarded secret until the day of the launch, but by then they were too late as all of Glasgow was calling it the "Squinty Bridge" because it runs diagonally across the river, rather than straight.

 Blessed with some of Europe's finest Victorian architecture and the distinctive work of famed architects Charles Rennie Mackintosh and Alexander "Greek" Thomson, Glasgow has become a design mecca.
-Mackintosh's greatest achievement, the Glasgow School of Art on Renfrew Street, was damaged by a fire in 2014, but renovation is under way thanks to a huge, spontaneous fund raised by graduates and the general public, as well as the government.
+Mackintosh's greatest achievement, the Glasgow School of Art on Renfrew Street, was damaged by a fire in 2014, and then again in 2018 while it was being renovated; it will be rebuilt, but will take some years.
 The Gallery of Modern Art and the City Chambers, both in the city center, are must-sees for fans of art and architecture.
 For a more medieval perspective, visit Provand's Lordship, the oldest house in Glasgow, dating back to 1417.
 The magnificent Glasgow Necropolis, which was modeled after the Pere Lachaise cemetery in Paris, overlooks Glasgow Cathedral, a rare example of Scottish Gothic architecture that predates the Reformation.

 A visit to one of Glasgow's many parks and gardens provides an ideal escape from the bustle of the city.
 Some of the more scenic include the Botanic Gardens on Great Western Road and Pollok Country Park on the south side of the city.
 The park is home to Pollok House, The Burrell Collection, several picturesque walking trails and a herd of Highland cattle.
 Another relaxing jaunt during summer is an excursion down the Clyde on the world's last seagoing paddle steamer, Waverley.